sebivenlo/Kafka-workshop-2020/README.md

 4. Within the project run the `KafkaWorkshopApplication` (java class)
 5. The demo project will start and run the Spring Apache Kafka
 ### if using Intellij
-to test out sending a message from the `KafkaProducer` (java class) go to:
+To test out sending a message from the `KafkaProducer` (java class) go to:
 1.Tools on the navigation bar of Intellij
 2.Navigate to Http Client and choose `Test Restful Web Service` 3.use the Post method to send a message from the `KafkaProducer` to `KafkaConsumer`